ycpcs/cs482-spring2021-SR/syllabus.md

 Each student will be required to maintain a weekly journal documenting their work accomplished for each week.
 Additionally, a series of graded Milestones similar to CS481 will be based on demonstrations of your team's progress throughout the semester.
 For the weeks when there is not a Milestone presentation scheduled, each team will give a status update on their progress.

-You are also expected to work in coordination with the Engieering Capstone Swarm Robotics team, and support their efforts, as well as request their support in your efforts.
+You are also expected to work in coordination with the Engineering Capstone Swarm Robotics team, and support their efforts, as well as request their support in your efforts.

 The ultimate success of the project relies on the integration of the SW Engineering effort and the Capstone Engineering effort, and requires comprehensive communication and coordination between the two teams, and all team members.